zylee3/final_project/script/readme_script.txt

 Bob: How about baking the cake on our own?
 Alice: That's a great idea.

 They find a recipe.
 The next step is to buy all the ingredients needed.
-They have to buy a bottle of strawberry yogurt, 150 grams of cream, 10 grams of gelatine powder, and a box of strawberrys for mousse.
+They have to buy a bottle of strawberry yogurt, 150 grams of cream, 10 grams of gelatine powder, and a box of strawberries for mousse.
 For the bottom, they need to buy 80 grams of cookies, and unsalted butter.
 Fortunately, the supermaket a cross the street sells everything.

 Alice: OMG!
-The strawberrys are so expensive.
+The strawberries are so expensive.
 Bob: Can we afford them?

 After they find out that they don't have the budget for the cake, they decide to make apple pie instead of strawberry cake.